 Marine collagen is generally not recommended whilst pregnant.
 So if you are taking Vida Glow and find out you’re pregnant, simply stop taking the supplement and save any unused product for when your baby is born.
 Don’t worry, taking Vida Glow marine collagen in the early weeks of pregnancy will not harm your little one.

-Eating Snapper when pregnant is safe and actually recommended, and Vida Glow marine collagen is derived from the scales of Red Snapper.
 The reason why marine collagen is not recommended during pregnancy is because of the possible side effect of a hyper sensitivity reaction.

 There are four possible side effects of taking Marine Collagen: